regiso/sme-bi-case-study-application/vm-exercises.md

 #### Learning Objective

+*One measurable learning objective that this exercise assesses*

+This exercise comes from Chapter 1 in the outline - how to prep data for a Market Basket Analysis.

-*One measurable learning objective that this exercise assesses* Transform raw Tree Inventory data into a format that is compatible with Market Basket Analysis
+Transform raw Tree Inventory data into a format that is compatible with Market Basket Analysis

 #### Context